-If you want to play Fruit Ninja, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Fruit Ninja, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

 We haven’t documented any accessibility features for Navigation in Fruit Ninja which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Fruit Ninja, and offer accessibility features for Navigation: